 What is VoIP full form?

 VoIP stands for voice communication over Internet Protocol.
-It is the group of technologies which provides voice and multimedia session over the IP network.
+It is the group of technologies that provides voice and multimedia sessions over the IP network.
 The full form of VoIP is Voice Over Internet Protocol (IP).
 IP telephony is a relatively new communication system for voice.
 In legacy telecom network SS7 protocol is the network, which consists of voice over E1/T1 TDM trunks.
 The telephone exchanges are connected to each other via ss7 trunks.
 Each trunk has multiple voice channels.
 VOIP exchanges are connected to each other over the IP network.
 SIP trunks connect telephone exchanges.

 VoIP opens new business models.
 The business is easy to start.
 One can be a reseller of voice routes, Virtual Numbers, etc. With the IP telephone now it is easy to connect with mobile operators for new services.
 This enables value-added service providers (VAS), to deploy new voice-based services easily and quickly.

 The full form is Voice over Ip.
 So all communication is over the IP network.
 This enables to use of already deployed IP network capabilities.
 An IP network uses DNS servers, switches, routers, etc. Along with IP, the SIP protocol uses UDP over IP.